jonschlinkert/map-files/README.md

 * `opts` **{Object}**: Options for globby, or pass a custom `parse` or `rename`.
 * `returns`: {Object}

 Return an object for all files matching the given `patterns` and `options`.
-The basename of the file is used as the key.
+The full filepath of the file is used as the key.

 ## Examples